 The fabric has long been used to dampen or muffle the sound: think of the carpet in our homes, or the panels to soundproof the rooms.
 The MIT team has been working for years to add functions to fabrics by improving the characteristics of the materials.
 In this case they were inspired by an incredible instrument: the human ear.

-The team wanted to build a soft, durable, comfortable and sound-picking 'ear'.
+The team wanted to build an 'ear' that was soft, durable, comfortable and capable of picking up sound.
 His study revealed that such an acoustic fabric would need stiff or "high modulus" fibers to effectively convert sound waves into vibrations.

 Following these guidelines, the team built a first block of material composed of a piezoelectric layer and other elements that increase vibrations in response to sound waves.
 The block, the size of a thick marker, was then heated and "frayed" into thin and very long fibers (about 40 meters).
 A new smart fabric.